edulinq/autograder-py/README.md

 #### Managing your Password

-You password is the same throughout a single instance of the autograding server.
+Your password is the same throughout a single instance of the autograding server.
 This means that multiple courses that run on the same server will all use your same account (and therefore password).